securitytxt/security-txt/draft-foudil-securitytxt.md

        Published in: this document
        Status: current

+       Field Name: Canonical
+       Description: canonical URL for this file
+       Multiple Appearances: No
+       Published in: this document
+       Status: current

        Field Name: Contact
        Description: contact information to use for reporting security issues Multiple Appearances: Yes